WaelAlfnan/Data-Structures/README.md

 ## Overview

 Welcome to the **Data Structures Implementations** repository!
-This repository contains various implementations of fundamental data structures in [your preferred programming language(s)].
+This repository contains various implementations of fundamental data structures in C#.
 The goal is to provide clear, efficient, and well-documented code that can be used for educational purposes, reference, or as a foundation for more complex projects.

 ## Table of Contents